CaptainTsubasa78/vitathemes/README.md

 These are not case-sensitive and can be placed anywhere in the post.
 *However*, the built-in parser will only use the *last* occurance of each.

+While I have no say in what is allowed on the subreddit, it should go without saying (but just in case), this site also respects icon packs.
+Basically any post that meets the above criteria and is posted to the subreddit will appear on the site.

+Based on the evolution of the subreddit and feedback, support for either different subreddits or multireddits may be added.

 ##Removing your themes
 At the time of writing, there's no way to selectively remove themes without deleting the post or intentionally failing the parser check (by not having a preview image).